cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

         * router.js - the Backbone router
     * public/ - where the "built" files are
     * vendor/
-        * scripts/ - the JS librairies we need
+        * scripts/ - the JS libraries we need
     * config.js - Brunch configuration
     * package.json - Brunch modules to install